 Rwanda is a densely populated (with 12 million people), land-locked country, in east-central Africa.
 Despite dramatic progress in reducing poverty and lifting living standards in the last three decades, Rwanda still ranks 160 out of 189 countries according to the Human Development Index.
 13% of young people below 24 are functionally non-literate.

-Children born during the genocide are now adults.
-Many are confused by the differing narratives around the massacres and reconciliation processes.
-Adding to the complexities, former prisoners, jailed for their involvement in the genocide, are now being released back into the community.
-This is creating fuel to an already highly charged environment.
-Many of the affected people and communities on either side struggle with revived feelings of pain, vengeance and retribution.
-Social cohesion is elusive, and while the task ahead is significant, this project will promote healing and reconciliation based on biblical principles.
+While it’s been decades since the genocide, the trauma of that period is still very close to the surface.
+The children born during the genocide are now adults, and many are confused by the differing narratives around the massacres and reconciliation processes.
+Former prisoners, who were jailed for their involvement in the genocide, are now being released back into the community.
+Many people are struggling with revived feelings of pain, vengeance and retribution.
+Social cohesion is elusive.

 - 12 million population

 - Ranked 160 out of 189 countries according to the Human Development Index

 - 13% of young people below 24 are functionally non-literate.

 If the appeal is oversubscribed or the project changes due to unforeseen reasons, we will reallocate remaining funds to similar projects.